Donald Trump Is ‘Demonstrably Unhinged,’ Says Watergate Reporter

 Trump is being accused of using the power of his office to pressure the government of Ukraine to investigate one of his main political rivals, Democratic front-runner and former Vice President Joe Biden.

-According to a whistleblower complaint, and as the transcript of Trump’s call with Ukraine’s Volodymyr Zelensky appears to suggest, the president threatened to withhold military aid unless Ukraine investigates Biden and his son Hunter.
+According to a whistleblower complaint, and as the transcript of Trump’s call with Ukraine’s Volodymyr Zelensky appears to suggest, the president threatened to withhold military aid unless Ukraine investigates Biden and his son, Hunter.

 The Democratic-controlled House of Representatives recently launched a formal impeachment inquiry into Trump, and since then he has went on the offensive, going as far as publicly repeating his calls to Ukraine — and China — to investigate the Bidens.

-Text messages released yesterday implicate even some top State Department diplomats are implicated in the scandal, seemingly corroborating Democrats’ claims that Trump is collaborating with a foreign power to influence the outcome of the 2020 election.
+Text messages released yesterday show that some top State Department diplomats are implicated in the scandal, seemingly corroborating Democrats’ claims that Trump is collaborating with a foreign power to influence the outcome of the 2020 election.

 According to Bernstein, the text messages solidify the Democrats’ case.